Designing a Collaborative Environment for a New Satellite Design & Prototyping Lab

 These zones worked together with lighting, finishes, textures and colors to create an expressive and cohesive design.

-CO finished the Satellite Design & Prototyping Laboratory in the summer of 2020 and has already received positive feedback from the client and users on this newly designed space.
+CO finished the project in the summer of 2020 and has already received positive feedback from the client and users on this newly designed space.